Alice-Bui/Queensland_Adventure_Website/README.md

 ## Description:

-This project is an interactive website designed to promote tourism in Queensland, Australia.
-It displays photos from famous Queensland tourism destinations, such as the Great Barrier Reef, Fraser Island, Whitsunday Islands, and Gold Coast, utilizing APIs from multiple sources.
+This project is an interactive website designed to promote tourism in Queensland, Australia, being created as part of Assignment 1 for course 2701ICT Intelligent Media Systems.
+It displays photos and information from famous Queensland tourism destinations, such as the Brisbane, Whitsunday Islands, and Gold Coast, utilizing APIs from multiple sources.

 The GitHub page version can be found here: https://alice-bui.github.io/Queensland_Adventures_Website/